opencanarias/taple-docsite/docs/discover/events.md

 Events are initially generated from an event request.
 This request contains the following:
 - The type of event to generate;
 - The information to include in the microledger, for example, to modify the subject's state;
-- The signature of the invoker, which can be the subject's owner or another participant with sufficient permissions.
+- The signature of the issuer, which can be the subject's owner or another participant with sufficient permissions.

 After generating an event request, it is sent to the subject's owner for approval and, if correct, it is converted into an event and becomes part of the subject's microledger.